 Access to technology will change how students learn and how schools function – but the change will be a learning process in itself as the shift to increasingly digital and technological classrooms brings with it its own set of challenges.
 Take digital textbooks as an example.
 Digital textbooks offer a lot of advantages over traditional textbooks.
 They often cost less, don’t require storage space, are environmentally friendly and often have unique multimedia components that can enhance a student’s learning experience.
 Digital textbooks also offer an array of challenges.
 Unless schools offer personal computers to each student, there’s no guarantee that a student will have the digital access they need to complete their work.
 There’s also no guarantee that digital textbooks will provide a suitable learning experience for every child.
 And as with anything digital, there’s always the risk of “technical difficulties” cutting into valuable class time and disrupting learning.
 As more schools move to digital textbooks and educators work to fix these inherent challenges, we could see the education landscape evolve in various ways, from an increased number of staff members with specialized technology training to extended library hours for those students with a greater need for digital access.

 Online Education Moves Forward

-Continuing with the trend of technology in education, we’ll also likely see a rise in online education programs in the future.
+Continuing education with the trend of technology, we’ll also likely see a rise in online education programs in the future.
 In the past five years, the market for online degree programs has greatly increased – but it’s not just higher education that’s going virtual.
 More and more, high school and even elementary school programs are being offered online.
 Part of the change can simply be attributed to the digital evolution of education.
 As classroom-based learning becomes more heavily reliant on technology, it makes sense that traditional homeschool-based curriculum would also go the same way.